-() These connections are not polarity sensitive.
-The temperature sensors must be connected to the EG-400-5[TM] with the twisted pair communication wire.
+- (\\) These connections are not polarity sensitive.
+The temperature sensors must be connected to the EG-400TM with the twisted pair communication wire.
 The wire we offer on our web site is Carol C6348, but any twisted pair "communication" or "sound and security" wire is acceptable.
 Any conventional connection method is acceptable.
-Connection to the sensors should be made outside the compartment if possible, as the sensor wire is a special high temperature wire intended to withstand possible extreme temperatures.

-() This is a dry contact relay.
-The relay is rated at 0.7 A and is designed to have sufficient capacity to trigger the RValve^M and fire suppression system or a Bosch type relay for controlling other systems in addition to the fire suppression system.
-For more information on the wiring of the RValve^M, please refer to the installation wiring diagrams in the installation manual for the RValve^M and fire suppression system.
+Connection to the sensors should be made outside the compartment if possible, as the sensor wire is a special high temperature wire intended to withstand possible extreme temperatures. - (\\\) This is a dry contact relay.
+The relay is rated at 0.7 A and is designed to have sufficient capacity to trigger the RValveTM and fire suppression system.
+For more information on the wiring of the RValveTM, please refer to the installation wiring diagrams in the installation manual for the RValveTM and fire suppression system.